Updated January 2026

 These costs always go directly to the school, not to Go!
 Go!
 Nihon if you are applying through our services.

 Here are average tuition costs for 12 months of study based on location and the fees charged by our partner schools.
+Actual fees may vary slightly depending on the school and course.

 For specific course costs, please visit our language schools page.